Patents show the sun shining on renewable energy

 Breakthrough technology: PVSC tandem solar cell

-Our analysis of various portfolios has found that one breakthrough technology with huge potential is the tandem device architecture (see Figure 8).
+Our analysis of various portfolios has found that one breakthrough technology with huge potential is the tandem device architecture.
 The sun’s solar output encompasses a wide spectrum of wavelengths and no one material can efficiently capture the entire energy spectrum.
 Therefore, it is much more productive to separate and optimise energy collection with complementary material cells.
 A typical tandem solar cell may combine a traditional silicon device with a Gen 4 PVSC layer to theoretically achieve a device efficiency of 30% or higher.
 In such a device, the solar energy would first be exposed to the PVSC device, while the remaining energy would then penetrate the silicon solar cell.
 PVSC (Gen 4) is optimised to capture the blue wavelengths of the solar spectrum, while silicon is optimised for the red wavelengths.
 The combined effect is more energy absorption over a broader portion of the solar spectrum.
-The patent analysis identified several innovative tandem solar cells, which are highlighted in Table 2.